Home News UCC Split-Screen Advertising Ban Orders NBS TV to Comply

 Share

-The Uganda Communications Commission (UCC) has ordered NBS Television to immediately stop using split‑screen advertising during its news and current affairs broadcasts, a move that signals stricter enforcement of advertising standards across all television stations in Uganda.
+UCC split-screen advertising ban takes effect as the Uganda Communications Commission orders NBS Television to stop using split-screen ads during news and current affairs broadcasts.
+The move strengthens enforcement of advertising standards across Uganda’s television industry.

-Split‑screen advertising refers to commercial content displayed on part of a television screen while editorial programming continues in another section.
-The technique has been commonly used in sports programming and other broadcasts where natural breaks are limited.
-However, the UCC advertising standards clearly state that split‑screen ads are not permitted during news and current affairs content.
+Split-screen advertising displays commercial content on part of a television screen while editorial programming continues in another section.
+While common in sports and other broadcasts with limited breaks, the UCC explicitly prohibits split-screen ads during news and current affairs.

-Under the Advertising Standards Code, split‑screen adverts must not exceed certain screen space limits, must be clearly distinguishable from editorial material, and importantly, cannot be shown during news or current affairs broadcasts.
+Under the Advertising Standards Code, split-screen adverts must not exceed specific screen space limits.
+They must also be clearly distinguishable from editorial material.
+Crucially, split-screen ads cannot appear during news or current affairs programming.

-Industry observers say the UCC’s decision is meant to protect editorial integrity and ensure that commercial messages do not undermine the timeliness and impartiality of news reporting.
-Broadcasters are now expected to adjust their commercial formats to align with the existing regulatory framework or risk sanctions.
+Industry experts say the UCC split-screen advertising ban aims to protect editorial integrity.
+The Commission wants to ensure commercial messages do not undermine the timeliness or impartiality of news reporting.
+Broadcasters must now adjust their commercial formats to comply or risk penalties.

-In response to the directive, some media professionals have welcomed the clarification, saying that consistent enforcement will bring clarity to advertising practices across the sector.
-Others, however, argue that broadcasters should be given more time to adapt their systems and workflows to comply.
+Some media professionals welcomed the clarification, saying it will bring consistency to advertising practices.
+Others argue that broadcasters need more time to adapt workflows and systems to meet the standards.

 Share